F4LK0N/DockerBoilerplate/README.md

-# Project Name
+# Docker Boilerplate - Debian 11

 ## Overview
-Overview of the project here.
+Provides a clean image of the Linux Debian operational system.

 ## Develop